Archives

 bat house outside

 Did you know that one little brown bat can eat 1000 insects a night?
-To reduce the number of pesticides used in Saskatoon, Evan Dennis from Montgomery School decided to build houses for bats.
+To reduce the number of pesticides used in Saskatoon, Evan from Montgomery School decided to build houses for bats.
 He has installed ten bat houses across the city and countryside.
 Evan also partnered with Meewasin Valley Authority and added QR Codes on signs to help educate the public about bats and other flora and fauna in Meewasin Valley.
 They also had a public bat installation event at a local park.
 Thanks to Evan, 300 bats have brand new homes in the City of Saskatoon.

 Sustainable Development Goals: